About

 Daniel Escudero

 Hello!
 Welcome to my homepage.
-I am Daniel Escudero, and I am a Research Scientist at JP Morgan AlgoCRYPT Center of Excellence.
+I am Daniel Escudero, and I am a Research Scientist at JP Morgan AlgoCRYPT Center of Excellence and JP Morgan AI Research.
 Prior to this, starting on May 2017 until August 2021, I was a PhD student at the Cryptography and Security group at Aarhus University, Denmark, working under the supervision of Ivan Damgård, Jesper Buus Nielsen and Peter Scholl.
 I obtained my Bachelor's degree in Mathematics from Universidad Nacional de Colombia in 2016 where I had the valuable opportunity to work in a research project on Multivariate Public Key Cryptography during the last two years of my studies.

 In general, my research focuses on cryptographic techniques that allows us to perform computation on private data.
 This includes, for example, topics like secure multiparty computation (MPC), homomorphic encryption, and zero-knowledge proofs (ZKP).
 I'm interested both in theory and practice, ranging from interesting connections between algebra and cryptography (like the study of MPC or ZKP over more general rings than finite fields), to actual implementations and even deployments in real use-cases of these systems.